bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

   that are more extensible and easier to verify compared to traditional monolithic designs.
-As the numerical computing landscape continues to evolve, these principles are one such approach to provide a foundation for building maintainable, correct, and extensible number libraries that can adapt to future requirements without overwhelming their maintainers.
+As the numerical computing landscape continues to evolve, these principles are one approach to providing a foundation for building maintainable, correct, and extensible number libraries that can adapt to future requirements without overwhelming their maintainers.